 Adoption of Cloud Hosted Procurement Software ultimately comes down to control.
-Software As A Service (SAAS) provides you with the necessary control as well as flexibility and security at an affordable price.
+Software as a Service (SAAS) provides your procurement executive with the necessary control as well as flexibility and security at an affordable price.

 With on-premise solutions technology, administrators typically feel more ownership over a solution.
 The technology is hosted in-house, it is their job to update and maintain it, and they can customize the program to work exactly as needed without worrying about outside factors.

 Those reasons, though, should not be enough to choose on-premise solutions over the cloud.
 Cloud computing has become a transformative technology that allows businesses in every sector to improve information technology services while lowering costs.
 Instead of focusing on maintaining applications and information technology infrastructure, technology leaders can focus on more business-oriented goals that provide a better long-term benefit.

 Procurement executives have debated cloud and on-premise solutions for some time.
 As cloud technology improves, though, the debate has dissipated.
 Cloud hosted procurement software has become a strategic advantage for those that use them, providing improved total cost of ownership, system performance, mobility, and security.